MicrosoftDocs/power-automate-docs/articles/minit/aggregations.md

 ## LASTIF([context],[condition],[value])

-Returns the last value that meets the [condition], grouped according to the [context]
+Returns the last value that meets the [condition], grouped according to the [context].

 - **[context]**: The context in which the operation is calculated